What is Engine Capacity (cc):

 Where, V = Volume, D = Bore Diameter, H = Stroke Length, N = No. of Cylinders

-The Engine Capacity is the combined capacity for all cylinders of the engine added together while it completes its one complete cycle.
-For example, if a four cylinder engine has capacity of 1000cc or 1.0L; that means all the four cylinders can together accommodate a maximum of 1000 cubic centimeters or 1.0L of volume of air in them.
+The Engine Capacity is the combined capacity for all cylinders of the engine added together while it completes its one cycle.
+For example, if a four cylinder engine has capacity of 1000cc or 1.0L, that means all the four cylinders can together accommodate a maximum of 1000 cubic centimeters or 1.0L of volume of air in them.
 If the engine has only one cylinder, then that lone cylinder will accommodate all of the 1000cc or 1.0L of air inside it.
 By the way, the world's first automotive - the Mercedes-Benz MotorWagen featured a single-cylinder 1.0-litre engine (954cc to be precise) to power it.

 How Engine Capacity affects its performance:

 How Engine Capacity affects mileage:

-Typically the petrol car engines with best fuel mileage come in the zone of upto 1000cc.
+Typically, the cars with petrol engines of best fuel mileage come in the zone of upto 1000cc.
 Those with capacities 1000cc to 1500cc have better mileage figures.
 Whereas, engines with capacities from 1500cc to 1800cc have moderate fuel average range.
 Those with capacities from 1800cc to 2500cc have lower fuel average range and the engines above 2500cc have the least mileage among all as shown in the chart below.

 Almost identical set of rules apply to the smaller carburettor engines for bikes.
 Typically the bike engines with best fuel average come in the range of upto 110cc.
-Engines from 110cc to 150cc have better mileage figures whereas engines with capacities from 150cc to 200cc have moderate fuel average range.
-The engines with capacity from 200cc to 500cc have lower mileage and engines above 500cc have the least mileage among all, as shown in the chart below.
+Engines from 110cc to 150cc have better mileage figures.
+Engines with capacities from 150cc to 200cc have moderate fuel average range.
+The engines with capacity from 200cc to 500cc have lower mileage.
+Engines above 500cc have the least mileage among all, as shown in the chart below.

-Hence, the engine capacity is a crucial factor for any automobile.
+Hence, the engine capacity is a crucial factor while buying any automobile.
 You should decide it thoughtfully by analyzing the intended purpose or the end usage of the vehicle.
-So that you won’t be disappointed with the performance of the vehicle which you have selected.
+So that, you don’t disappoint with the performance of the vehicle which you select.